 Lastly, Laine Thomas Conway, vice president and Total Reward Product Leader for Alight Solutions, highlighted that like many fellow US workers, she too is undertaking greater caregiver responsibilities as a mother of a sixth grade student.
 In speaking on her organization’s strategy to support employees in this similar situation, Alight launched a caregiver support solution this year.

-Conway said that like Wealthy, Alight's service Careloop works to provide support for employees through services stretched beyond that of solely dependents, but also everyone in the nontraditional dependent circle, such as aunts and uncles, that may also contribute to an employee’s responsibilities.
+Conway said that like Wealthy, Alight's service Cariloop works to provide support for employees through services stretched beyond that of solely dependents, but also everyone in the nontraditional dependent circle, such as aunts and uncles, that may also contribute to an employee’s responsibilities.

 “Community plays a big role in our core values and we understood the impact of caregiving beyond the household…your circle is what you make it in today’s world, and we wanted to support nontraditional relationships and break down the barriers when it comes to people in our colleague’s lives,” said Conway.

-In addition to Careloop, Alight’s network team negotiated to bring a caregiving partner into their employee benefits network.
+In addition to Cariloop, Alight’s network team negotiated to bring a caregiving partner into their employee benefits network.
 Conway referenced a survey in which working parents said that the number 1 impact of remote learning was emotional well-being and stress levels, which 92% of employers indicated as only moderate concerns in their workforce.

 “We would say think hard about how you can support your caregivers, and then keep going because we cannot afford to ignore the impact when it comes to retention, engagement, and economic recovery,” said Conway.